XM25 CDTE: Deployment to Afghanistan

 In the summer of 2010, the United States Army began field testing the XM25 in Afghanistan, with an initial per-unit cost of the early models ranging from to $35,000.
-Five of the weapons were deployed with the 101st Airborne Division in Afghanistan in October 2010, along with 1,000 hand-made airburst rounds.
+Five were deployed with the 101st Airborne Division in Afghanistan in October 2010, along with 1,000 hand-made airburst rounds.
 The soldiers reported that the weapon was extremely effective at killing or neutralizing enemy combatants firing on US troops from covered positions.
-US troops nicknamed the weapon, "The Punisher."
+US troops nicknamed the weapon "The Punisher."
 First contact was on 3 December 2010.
 As of February 2011, the weapon had been fired 55 times in nine engagements by two units in different locations.
 It had disrupted two insurgent attacks on observation posts, destroyed two PKM machine gun positions, and destroyed four ambush sites.
 In one engagement, an enemy machine gunner was wounded by, or so frightened of, the XM25 that he dropped his weapon and ran away.
 The units with the XM25s had no casualties during the nine engagements.
 The weapon was called "revolutionary" and "a game-changer."
 One platoon leader commented that engagements that would normally take 15 to 20 minutes were over in just a few minutes.
 They performed flawlessly with no maintenance problems.
 Soldiers were so pleased that they carried it as their primary weapon without carrying an M4 carbine as a secondary.
 There were no complaints about its weight, but improvements to the battery life and a range increase to 1,000 meters were sought.
 Each round was hand built at a cost of $1,000.

 The US Army ordered 36 more of the rifles in January 2012.
 On 12 September 2012, Alliant Techsystems received a $16.8 million engineering and manufacturing development contract modification for the XM25.
 ATK was to support another Army XM25 forward operational assessment scheduled for 2013 with a 36-gun battalion set of new pre-production prototypes.